jessepav/lacygoill-wiki-backup/tmux/command.md

     my input1 and my input2~

-`%1` and `%2` will be replaced with respectively the first and second user input.
+`%1` and `%2` will be replaced by respectively the first and second user input.
 You're limited to 9 user inputs, so you can only go up to `%9`.

 Note that `-I` is optional; only `-p` is required to get several prompts.